DeplanckeLab/BRB-seqTools/README.md

 ## :warning: Recent notes (and for Alithea users)
 BRB-seq tools suite was created in the early days of multiplexed libraries, when there was not many other alternatives to analyze BRB-seq libraries.
 Now, this is not the case anymore, so we would recommend using STARsolo instead, which should produce similar results in a single command.

-In particular, do NOT use the output of the Trimming step of BRB-seq Tools as input for STARsolo, as this will not produce correct UMI values (without displaying an error message).
+In particular, ``html <span style="color: green">do NOT use the output of the Trimming step of BRB-seq Tools as input for STARsolo</span>``, as this will not produce correct UMI values (without displaying an error message).
 STARsolo can provide read trimming that matches BRB-seq specificities using the ``--clipAdapterType CellRanger4`` option

 An example of command that you can run to align + demultiplex BRB-seq libraries:
 ```bash